-Corinne Dufka, senior researcher in Human Rights Watch's Africa Division with specialized expertise in Sierra Leone, Liberia, Côte d’Ivoire, and Guinea, is in charge of the organization's work in West Africa.
-From 1999-2004, Dufka was based in Freetown, Sierra Leone, both as a researcher for Human Rights Watch and, in 2002 during a year’s sabbatical, as a criminal investigator for the United Nations-backed Special Court for Sierra Leone.
-She has also done extensive research into the human rights practices of armed insurgencies within West Africa.
-Before joining Human Rights Watch, Dufka worked as a photojournalist for the Reuters news agency, covering conflicts in Central America, Europe and Africa, and as a psychiatric social worker in San Francisco.
-She has a master's degree in social welfare from the University of California at Berkeley.
-Dufka also speaks Spanish and French.
+Corinne Dufka is an Associate Director at Human Rights Watch and in charge of the organization’s work on West Africa with expertise in Sierra Leone, Guinea, Liberia, Nigeria, Mali, and Côte d’Ivoire.
+From 1999-2003, she was based in Freetown, Sierra Leone, both as a researcher for Human Rights Watch and, in 2002 during a year’s sabbatical, as a criminal investigator for the U.N.-backed Special Court for Sierra Leone.
+She ran HRW’s field office in Dakar, Senegal from 2005-2011.
+Prior to joining Human Rights Watch, Dufka worked as a photojournalist for the Reuters News Agency and from 1987-1999 covered conflicts in El Salvador, Nicaragua, Panama, Bosnia, Rwanda, Somalia, Liberia, Sierra Leone, Uganda, Sudan, and the Democratic Republic of Congo.
+Before becoming a photojournalist, Dufka worked as a psychiatric social worker in San Francisco.
+Ms. Dufka holds a Masters in Social Work degree from the University of California at Berkeley.